TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 Each time `chifra scrape` runs, it begins at the last block it completed processing (plus one).
 With each pass, the scraper descends as deeply as is possible into each block's data.
 (This is why TrueBlocks requires a `--tracing` node.)
-As the scraper encounters appearances of address in the block's data, it adds those appearance to a growing index.
-Periodically (after processing the the block that contains the 2,000,000th appearance), the system consolidates an **index chunk**.
+As the scraper encounters appearances of address in the block's data, it adds those appearances to a growing index.
+Periodically (after processing the block that contains the 2,000,000th appearance), the system consolidates an **index chunk**.

 An **index chunk** is a portion of the index containing approximately 2,000,000 records (although,